s7evinkelevra/Agent-Model/readme.md

 The hosts alleles represent the Peptide Binding Domain (PBD) of MHC-I molecule, which can bind to a repertoire of epitopes.
 The size of that repertoire is the promiscuity of that MHC-I variant.
 Which epitopes the MHC-I variant can bind is represented by the 2D-coordinates in the epitope/paratope space, the size of the repertoire is represented by the area covered in the epitope/paratope space.

 Fitness calculation is relative (to maintain a constant population size), such that the number of offspring is always equal the number of dying hosts.
-More details in the fitness calculation section [hosts are sorted by fitness and the top proportion of fittest hosts is resistent the bottom proportion susceptible].
+More details in the fitness calculation Section.

 ##### Properties
   - Locus/Loci